James-HoneyBadger/dreamberd-interpreter/README.md

 ## Installation

-You can install DreamBerd from PyPi, by doing any the following:
+You can install Gulf of Mexico from PyPi, by doing any the following:

 ```
 $ pip install dreamberd